jjangsangy/TemperatureChart/docs/memory-bank/progress.md

     - Removed the hour display from the tooltip content in `src/components/temperature-chart.tsx`.
     - Updated `src/components/temperature-chart.test.tsx` to no longer assert the presence of the hour in the tooltip.
 - **Temperature Unit Toggle**: Implemented a toggle for Fahrenheit/Celsius conversion with `localStorage` persistence.
-    - `src/lib/weather.ts`: Modified `getWeatherDataByZip` to accept a `unit` parameter for API calls.
+    - `src/lib/weather.ts`: Modified `getWeatherDataByZip` to always fetch data in Celsius.
-    - `src/app/page.tsx`: Added `unit` state with `localStorage` integration, a UI toggle button, and updated `handleFetchWeather` to pass the selected unit.
+    - `src/app/page.tsx`: Added `celsiusData` state to store original Celsius data, and a `useEffect` hook to convert to Fahrenheit when the unit is toggled.
     - `src/components/temperature-chart.tsx`: Updated to accept `unit` prop and dynamically update chart labels and tooltips.
-Removed redundant client-side F/C conversion as the API now provides the correct unit.
     - **UI Refinement**: Modified the temperature unit toggle button in `src/app/page.tsx` to be smaller, use "°C" / "°F" symbols, and be positioned next to the theme toggle.
 - **Day/Night Chart Visualization**: Implemented visual distinction for day and night in the temperature chart.
     - `src/lib/weather.ts`: Updated `getWeatherDataByZip` to fetch `daily=sunrise,sunset` data.